dlarocque/algorithm-visualizer/README.md

 `mvn exec:java -Dexec.mainClass=com.example.algorithmvisualizer.Main`

+Can also build and run simultaneously with :

+`mvn install exec:java -Dexec.mainClass=com.example.algorithmvisualizer.Main`

 ## How to use

 On startup, the application will open up a frame containing buttons and an unsorted array in bar form.
-There is a Reset button, a button for each sorting algorithm, a drop down size changer, an FPS slider, and a label showing the sorting performance.
+There is a Reset button, a button for each sorting algorithm, a drop down size changer, an FPS slider, and a label showing statistics.

 ![Startup](https://github.com/dlarocque/AlgorithmVisualizer/blob/master/images/Startup.PNG)